Natural language generation: Creative writing and computational humor

-Creative language generation by NLG has been hypothesized since the field’s origins.
+Creative language generation by NLG has been hypothesized since the field's origins.
 A recent pioneer in the area is Phillip Parker, who has developed an arsenal of algorithms capable of automatically generating textbooks, crossword puzzles, poems and books on topics ranging from bookbinding to cataracts.
 The advent of large pretrained transformer-based language models such as GPT-3 has also enabled breakthroughs, with such models demonstrating recognizable ability for creating-writing tasks.

 A related area of NLG application is computational humor production.
 JAPE (Joke Analysis and Production Engine) is one of the earliest large, automated humor production systems that uses a hand-coded template-based approach to create punning riddles for children.
 HAHAcronym creates humorous reinterpretations of any given acronym, as well as proposing new fitting acronyms given some keywords.

 Despite progresses, many challenges remain in producing automated creative and humorous content that rival human output.
-In an experiment for generating satirical headlines, outputs of their best BERT-based model were perceived as funny 9.4% of the time (while real Onion headlines were 38.4%) and a GPT-2 model fine-tuned on satirical headlines achieved 6.9%.
+In an experiment for generating satirical headlines, outputs of their best BERT-based model were perceived as funny 9.4% of the time (while real headlines from The Onion were 38.4%) and a GPT-2 model fine-tuned on satirical headlines achieved 6.9%.
 It has been pointed out that two main issues with humor-generation systems are the lack of annotated data sets and the lack of formal evaluation methods, which could be applicable to other creative content generation.
 Some have argued relative to other applications, there has been a lack of attention to creative aspects of language production within NLG.
 NLG researchers stand to benefit from insights into what constitutes creative language production, as well as structural features of narrative that have the potential to improve NLG output even in data-to-text systems.